Cheap Auto Insurance in Idaho for 2025 (Find Savings With These 10 Companies)

 ---|---|

 The medical bills of the injured party exceed $100,000, and the property damage is about $60,000.
-If you have only the minimum state-required limits, you will be liable for the difference, which is over $50,000 for injuries and $45,000 for property damage.
+If you have only the minimum state-required limits, you will be liable for the difference, over $50,000 for injuries and $45,000 for property damage, which highlights why understanding auto insurance basics is so important before choosing a policy.

 The injured party would collect from your insurance agency and then sue you for the remainder.
 It doesn’t cost that much more to increase your limits, and it is money well spent.